...within 30 minutes' drive of Hamstead Marshall

 Circular walk of about 4 miles over farmland – site of the First Battle of Newbury 1643.
 5-min drive to park by Enborne Church (also worth a visit).

 2. The Chase, north Hants SU 44 62

 130 acres National Trust woodland, threaded by chalk stream.
 Several paths: see map to find which are buggy-able.
 The outer circuit walk is about 1.5 to 2 miles.
 Nature reserve and grazing cattle, so dogs must be on leads.
 Less frequented by dog-owners since this became obligatory.
 5-min drive to free car park off Station Road, Woolton Hill.

 3. Bowdown Woods SU 50 65

 130 acres to north of Greenham Common, owned by BBOWT.
-10-min drive to 3 circular wildlife walks, each with own car park off Bury's Bank Road:
+10-min drive to 3 circular wildlife walks, car park off Bury's Bank Road:

 Bowdown woods: 1 mile, ancient woodland, bluebells, clear path, some gradients, can be muddy.

 Bombsite: .75 miles, surfaced path ok for buggies, flat, lightly wooded.

 Walks are linked by permissive paths so can be combined, eg, Bowdown + Bombsite = c50 mins walking.
 Dogs must be on leads because the whole area is a nature reserve.
 Plenty of waymarkers, but they don't tell you which route you are on, so best to photo the map board in the car park as you set out.